2018 NBA Finals: Sponsorship

 For the first time, the NBA sold a presenting sponsorship for the Finals to the internet television service YouTube TV.
 YouTube TV had previously been the presenting sponsor for the 2017 World Series, the first time that Major League Baseball's championship series had a title sponsor as well.
 As part of a multi-year partnership deal, YouTube TV also broadcast the NBA Finals.

 Broadcast

-In the United States, the NBA Finals aired on ABC with Mike Breen as play-by-play commentator, and Jeff Van Gundy and Mark Jackson serving as color commentators.
+In the United States, the NBA Finals aired on ABC (and for the fourth consecutive year on local affiliates WEWS-TV in Cleveland and KGO-TV in San Francisco/Oakland) with Mike Breen as play-by-play commentator, and Mark Jackson and Jeff Van Gundy serving as color commentators.
 The series was sponsored by YouTube TV.
 ESPN Radio aired it as well and had Marc Kestecher and Hubie Brown as commentators.
 ESPN Deportes provided exclusive Spanish-language coverage of The Finals, with a commentary team of Álvaro Martín and Carlos Morales.